 In the music industry, a music booking agent is responsible for booking live music performances.
 This could be for tours, festival performances, radio gigs, and so on.

-They mainly work with artists, bands and musicians and act as a salesperson on behalf of their clients.
-Agents also handle the process of negotiating performance contracts and approaching promoters about upcoming gigs.
+They mainly work with artists, bands, and musicians and will act as a salesperson on behalf of their clients.
+Agents also handle the process of negotiating performance contracts, phone calls to venue managers, festivals and gigs, and approaching promoters about upcoming gigs.

 Booking agents usually charge a 10-15% commission fee for the performances they book.
 However, some may also charge a standard flat fee (it’s best to avoid these agents).
 Most agents work for a music booking company or agency, although it is possible to be a freelance booking agent working in the business.